createdbypete/createdbypete.com/source/articles/2014-02-02-ruby-on-rails-development-setup-for-mac-osx.md

 title: Ruby on Rails development setup for Mac OSX
 categories: articles
 date: 2014-02-02 19:13
-updated: 2014-08-13 08:15
+updated: 2014-10-30 14:49
 alias:
   - articles/ruby-on-rails-development-with-mac-os-x-mountain-lion/index.html
   - articles/ruby-on-rails-development-with-mac/index.html
 ---

 Most developers like to spend a bit of time setting up their development workspace.
-I'm no different, after a number of years tweaking and experimenting the following article details how I setup my environment for Mavericks.
+I'm no different, after a number of years tweaking and experimenting the following article details how I setup my environment for Mavericks/Yosemite.

 There has always been a consistent critera my development environment needed to meet: